herzog31/web-auto-extractor/README.md

   // Embed the source HTML in the root elements in the parsed data using the @source property.
   // This property is either a boolean to embed sources for all data types or an array of data types to embed sources for.
   embedSource: false,

+  // Skip headings with empty or whitespace-only text content.
+  // When true, headings like <h1></h1> or <h2>   </h2> will be excluded from results.
+  skipEmptyHeadings: false,

+  // Skip headings that are inside layout elements (header, footer, nav, aside).
+  // When true, headings within these semantic layout containers will be excluded from results.
+  // The isLayoutElement field is only included when this option is false.
+  skipLayoutElements: false,
 }).parse(sampleHTML);

 // Output format